Levani1111/DRAWING/README.md

 # DRAWING
 This is small DRAWING app.
-You can pick color and wigth also you can same as png picture.
+You can pick color and Width, also you can save as png picture.

 # tech
 * HTML
 * CSS
 * Bootstrap 5
-* javascript
+* JavaScript

 # Deployed
 [netlify](https://app.netlify.com/)